rpersaud/swapi/README.md

 Following the instructions above, you would have to do a bit of setup - `npx playwright install` to install browsers locally to test against.

+## Roadmap - todo

+- navigation items in footer wai-aria + provide feedback when clicking
+- fix playwright e2e testing, or consider moving towards testcafe or cypress
+- deploy to free service like vercel or github pages to verify web performance + automation testing

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).